tejeshbanavaram/Stock-sentiment-analysis/README.md

 # Stock-sentiment-analysis

-To identify Stock Sentiment analysis NLP Techniques - Bag of words or TF-IDT
+To identify Stock Sentiment analysis NLP Techniques - Used Bag of words for model 1 or TF-IDT for model 2

 Stock Sentiment analysis is performed to identify if stock value of company will raise or fall based on the news updates we receive about the company